Point Nepean and Port Phillip Bay on a hot summer's day in Victoria, Australia

 Point Nepean National Park

-Hikers will enjoy the 8km there and back sandy bushland walk between Quarantine Station and Eagles Nest.
+Hikers can also do the 8km return walk between the Quarantine Station and Eagles Nest through coastal bushland.

 Arthurs Seat Lookouts